 By Roxanne of Faraway Worlds | Facebook

-Despite its dramatic coastline and forested mountains, Asturias is one of the least visited regions Spain.
+Despite its dramatic coastline and forested mountains, Asturias is one of the least visited regions in Spain.

-The cider comes in large bottles and is cloudy, slightly bitter and has a distinctive smell.
-It’s also everywhere in the region.
+The cider comes in large bottles and is cloudy.
+It’s slightly bitter and has a distinctive smell.
+You’ll find it just about everywhere in the region.

-This apparently aerates the cider and produces froth.
-Then the cider is traditionally drunk quickly (or shared) and the last inch, which is usually containing sediment, is thrown to the ground before the glass is filled again.
+This apparently aerates the cider and produces a froth.
+Then the cider is traditionally drunk quickly (or shared).
+The last inch, which is usually containing sediment, is thrown to the ground before the glass is filled again.

 If you want to experience this tradition for yourself, head to any bar in Gijon or Oviedo to watch the locals do it.

 And don’t worry if you spill some as you learn to pour.

 Between the pouring and the throwing the last bit away, plenty of cider ends up on the floor.

 5. Crawl the Tapas Bars on Carrer Blai in Barcelona